ASPP/pelita/doc/source/writing_player.rst

 the ``AbstractPlayer``.
 However, if these do not suffice, please have a look at the source code.

-Error Recovery in Case of Death or Timeout
+Recovery Strategies in Case of Death or Timeout
 ------------------------------------------

-..
-NOTE: [Francesc] may be "Error Recovery" is not the best way to
-.. express the concept behind this section.
-May be "recovery
-.. strategies" is better?

 Lastly, we are going to see some error recovery code in the ``get_move()`` method.